 Low squat (Malasana)

 Externally rotates the femur bone, opens up the hip joint, stretches adductor muscles.
+Use a block to sit on if you are unable to sit your hips low comfortably.

 Butterfly (Baddha Konasana)